hongtaoh/olymviz/content/plans.md

 </div>

 ## Plans: Home-field Advantage
 To examine whether there exists a home-field advantage at the Olympics, we will first use a scatter plot with jitter.
 The x-axis will be countries that have ever been a host, and the y-axis will be the percentage against the total number of medals a country earned.
-Each dot represents an Olympic Games the country has participated.
+Each dot represents an Olympic Games the country has participated in.
 Black dots denote data for a “non-host” year and orange dots denote data for host year.
 See Figure 16.

 To better show the density distribution of medal gains, we will employ kernel density estimation in a small multiple.
 The x-axis will be the percentage against the total number of medals at a Games and the y-axis will be density.
 We will use an arrow to denote the density of a year when the country was a host.
 See Figure 17.